GameAnalytics/GA-SDK-CPP/README.md

 **Windows: build.bat** (must be run as administrator when building for Tizen).
 By default the build script tries to use Visual Studio 2017 to use Visual Studio 2015 call **build.bat -v 2015**

 Or call **build.bat -h** or **./build.sh -h** to display the usage of the script.

+This will build all targets and first time intall CMake and Tizen SDK.

 To build just a specific target call command with argument **-t <TARGET>** (available targets can be shown calling with **-h** argument).